... (a musical biography) ...

 - TIMOTHY HOFFELT -

-Born & raised with midwestern roots in Fargo, ND, Tim has worked in a variety of environments throughout his life from playing in bar bands & Montreux Jazz Festival while in high school, composing & arranging in Los Angeles & Midwest US after studies at Berklee, and both leading & working as a sideman in a wide variety of musical groups, while periodically as a guitarist with Highway 101 founding country singer Paulette Carlson.
+Born & raised with midwestern roots in Fargo, ND, Tim has worked in a variety of environments throughout his life from playing in bar bands & Montreux Jazz Festival while in high school, composing & arranging in Los Angeles & Midwest US after studies at Berklee College of Music, and both leading & working as a sideman in a wide variety of musical groups, while periodically as a guitarist with Highway 101 founding country singer Paulette Carlson.

 At Berklee, he studied guitar with Tim Miller & film music composition with Richard Davis & Sheldon Mirowitz.
 Upon graduating in 2005, he spent time in Los Angeles working freelance in film music post-production as a composer, arranger, music editor, copyist, and personal assistant for a longtime music editor.
 A sampling of his classical guitar playing can be heard throughout the original score in the award-winning short film "My Backyard Was a Mountain" by fellow Berklee alum & composer Carlos José Alvarez.